Britain signs a major trade deal with Australia, the first after Brexit | ExBulletin

 In Australia, the deal has been welcomed by the meat and wine industries, two of the industries expected to make the most of the deal.

-It’s just the tonic for the Australian wine sector it needs as it moves fast to reposition itself after the market in China was shut down by imposing tariffs, Tony Battaglene, chief executive of Australian Grape and Wine, the country’s national association of wine producers, said .
+It’s just the tonic for the Australian wine sector it needs as it moves fast to reposition itself as the market in China was shut down by the imposition of prohibitive tariffs, said Tony Battaglene, chief executive of Australian Grape and Wine, the countries’ national wine association .

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online